2025 Men's T20 World Cup Asia–EAP Regional Final

-The 2025 ICC Men's T20 World Cup Asia-Pacific Regional Final was a cricket tournament that formed part of the qualification process for the 2026 Men's T20 World Cup.
+The 2025 ICC Men's T20 World Cup Asia-EAP Regional Final was a cricket tournament that formed part of the qualification process for the 2026 Men's T20 World Cup.
 It was held in Oman from 8 to 17 October 2025.

 The top three sides Nepal, Oman and United Arab Emirates joined Afghanistan, Australia, Bangladesh, India, New Zealand, Pakistan and Sri Lanka in the 2026 T20 World Cup who had already pre-qualified.
 India and Sri Lanka directly qualified for the T20 World Cup as co-hosts, while Afghanistan, Australia and Bangladesh qualified as by finishing among the top eight teams from the previous edition and New Zealand and Pakistan qualified through the ICC Men's T20I Team Rankings.

 Teams and qualification

 In this cycle, a total of 14 teams participated in the Asian sub-regional phase and 8 teams were participating in the EAP sub-regional phase.
 The Asian sub-regional phase was divided into two events of seven teams and the EAP sub-regional phase was divided into two events of four teams.

 The top two sides of each Asia sub-regional qualifier along with the winners of EAP sub-regional qualifiers advanced to a combined regional final, where they will join Nepal, Oman and Papua New Guinea who received a bye after participating in the 2024 ICC Men's T20 World Cup.